 Does your interpretation take full advantage of your institution’s cultural and natural resources?
 Join presenters from diverse nature-based and history-based institutions to see how they present history to nature lovers and nature to history lovers while upholding their missions and retaining their loyal audiences.

-Session Presenters: Hillary Pine, Michigan History Center/Michigan Department of Natural Resources; Samantha Engel, Dow Gardens; Ryan Jelso, The Henry Ford; Debra Reid, The Henry Ford
+Session Presenters: Hillary Pine, Michigan History Center/Michigan Department of Natural Resources; Samantha Engel, Dow Gardens; Ryan Jelso and Debra Reid, The Henry Ford

 Room: Emerald A